Pregnancy Symptoms at 12 DPO: What To Expect

 How do I know what DPO I am?

-Ovulation normally happens about 24-36 hours after your LH surge.
+Ovulation typically happens about 24-36 hours after your LH surge.

 Ovulation day is marked as Day 0.
 The first day after ovulation is 1 DPO, the second day after ovulation is 2 DPO, and so on.
-So you can determine what DPO you are by counting how many days after ovulation you are.
+So you can determine your DPO by counting the days after ovulation.

 What are common symptoms at 12 DPO?